 But this ride is about more than just my family.
 I ride for close friends and colleagues who have faced the heartbreaking loss of loved ones, who are currently watching loved ones fight the fight, or who have fought their own relentless battles against cancer.
 I ride for those whose lives have been upended by the physical and emotional toll this disease takes.
 And I ride for the remarkable doctors, nurses, and researchers who dedicate their lives to developing treatments and bringing hope to those who need it most.

 When I signed up for my first PMC last year, I thought I was stepping into a challenge: 162 miles on a bike, physically demanding, with a hefty fundraising goal to hit.
 What I didn’t realize was just how much the PMC would give back to me in return.
-This ride has given me a sense of purpose in the face of loss and grief.
-It has surrounded me with an incredible community of people working toward a common goal to fund life-saving work.
+This ride has given me a profound sense of purpose in the face of loss and grief.
+It has connected me to an incredible community of people working toward a common goal to fund life-saving research and care.
 From my teammates to the thousands of riders, volunteers, and supporters who line all miles of the route, there’s a shared sense of unity, hope, and determination that is unlike anything I’ve ever experienced.
-It’s a reminder of what we as humans can accomplish when we come together—not just as individuals, but as a collective force for change.

 Thank you so much for any donation amount, big or small, and for being a part of this journey.